Hammenforce/CRE/README.md

 | Memory | O(n²) | O(n) |
 | Context Access | All-to-all | Cumulative |

+### Position Modulation vs Temporal Decay

+CRE uses **position modulation** rather than per-step temporal decay.
+The factor exp(-λt) applies to the cumulative sum at each position, serving to:
+1. Normalize growing cumulative sums
+2. Create learnable position-dependent weighting
+3. Enable the model to optimize position sensitivity

+This is distinct from architectures like Mamba or RWKV that use per-contribution decay.
+CRE's approach is simpler but still achieves competitive results, suggesting that the push-pull differential mechanism itself is the key innovation.

 ### Effective Context Length

 ECL-90 (positions containing 90% of influence) is identical for CRE and Transformer at all tested lengths, indicating equivalent information propagation capacity.